Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/Linear Elasticity Static loading/README.md

 # Linear Elasticity under static loading conditions
 ## Code execution order:
-1. FE_full_static.py is the script to generate the ground truth using FEM to solve a linear elastic square under static loading.
+1. FE_full_static.py is the script to generate the ground truth for a linear elastic square under static loading by FEM.
    The results are saved in folder: static_data_ground_truth.

 2. Prepare_DeepONet_static.py is the script to train the Physics-informed DeepONet.